Kimbsy/y-combinator-animation/script.md

 So we have a function that takes a single argument which is a function that takes a single argument which is a function that takes a single argument etc. etc.

-Ok so this isn't actually recursion by itself, but this self-referential structure should definitely make us think that there's a possibility of recursion cropping up at some point.
+Ok so this isn't actually recursion by itself, but this psuedo-self-referential structure should definitely make us think that there's a possibility of recursion cropping up at some point.

 So what functions could we actually use here?
 I guess `identity`, that's a classic, pretty boring though.